kpgomez/reading-notes/README.md

 # reading-notes

-## random
+## Growth Mindset

-- first misc item
+- Accepts criticism
-- second misc item
+- Inspired by the success of others
-- third misc item
+- Seeks continuous self-improvement